 The Grand Daddy Couloir on Bow Peak in Banff National Park is a line I’ve been staring at for as long as i’ve been driving up and down the Icefields Parkway.
 Dozens of ski trips have had me staring across the highway at this thing, and every time it has called me to come and ski it.
 It’s been partially the intimidation factor that has kept me from giving it an attempt, but also having the right partners to do it with.
-Over the past year or two, i’ve been spending quite a few days out with Shane Hourigan & Brandon Hone for climbing and shorter day ski trips, and they turned out to be the perfect duo to go make an attempt with.
+Over the past year or two, i’ve been spending quite a few days out with Shane H. & Brandon H. for climbing and shorter day ski trips, and they turned out to be the perfect duo to go make an attempt with.

 The Grand daddy is a classic Rockies line.
-It is often a stepping stone to tick off before graduating to bigger terrain.
-It is big, pretty serious, steep and awe-inspiring.
-More than a few people have taken a ride to the bottom with serious consequences, so a dose of caution is necessary.
+It is often a stepping stone to tick off before graduating to even bigger terrain.
+It is big, serious, steep and awe-inspiring.
+More than a few people have taken a ride to the bottom with serious consequences, so a dose of caution is absolutely critical.
 There is also often a very large cornice overhanging the top of the line that threatens the whole route.
 It’s good to start early on this one, and get down before things start to heat up, particularly in spring.